JavierBejMen/Advent-Of-Code-2020/README.md

 ## Day 1

+### Problem

+Specifically, they need you to find the two entries that sum to 2020 and then multiply those two numbers together.

+### Solution

 Language: C++

-Aproach: hash set to identify unique pairs.
+Aproach: unnordered hash set to identify unique pairs.

 <details>
 <summary>Code</summary>